 What is SEO copywriting?

 The abbreviation SEO is pretty self-explanatory.
-Search Engine Optimization copywriting would entail that the content was written to provide the best possible material for a search engine to recognize and feature in its search results.
+Search Engine Optimisation copywriting would entail that the content was written to provide the best possible material for a search engine to recognise and feature in its search results.

 When we say search engine, we primarily mean Google since it stands far from the competition.
 Still, if content writing has only Google in mind, it will sound odd, perhaps even robotic.
 On the other hand, if the content has only readers in mind, there is a high probability that it won’t contain keywords Google’s search engine is looking for.